karl-george/homelab-infrastructure/README.md

 # Homelab Infrastructure

-A production-style DevOps home lab built to develop practical experience with modern infrastructure automation, configuration management, web application deployment, reverse proxying, containerisation, and centralised monitoring.
+A production-style DevOps homelab built to develop practical experience with infrastructure automation, configuration management, containerisation, Kubernetes, observability and application deployment.

-This project serves as both a learning platform and a portfolio demonstrating infrastructure managed using Infrastructure as Code (IaC) principles rather than manual configuration.
+The entire environment is managed using **Infrastructure as Code (IaC)** principles, with the objective of creating reproducible, production-inspired infrastructure rather than manually configured virtual machines.

 ---

 # Project Goals

-The primary goals of this repository are to:
+This repository exists to:

 - Build infrastructure using repeatable automation.
 - Follow Infrastructure as Code best practices.
 - Learn industry-standard DevOps tooling.
+- Deploy applications using modern infrastructure platforms.
-- Create production-like environments for testing.
+- Create production-like environments for experimentation.
 - Document every stage of the deployment process.
-- Maintain idempotent Ansible playbooks and roles.
+- Maintain reusable, idempotent Ansible roles.
-- Provide a foundation for future Kubernetes and CI/CD work.
+- Build a foundation for future cloud and CI/CD projects.

-Every change to the infrastructure is version controlled, documented and reproducible.
+Every infrastructure change is version controlled, documented and reproducible.

 ---

 # Lab Architecture

-The lab currently consists of multiple Ubuntu Server virtual machines running inside VirtualBox.
+The lab consists of multiple Ubuntu Server virtual machines running in VirtualBox.

 ```
                     Ubuntu Desktop